Knightrel/Prototype-HS110/README.md

 b.
 A TP-Link HS110 plug.

-# UPDATED May 29
+# UPDATED May 31

+6/1.
+Corrected error in weekly process during month transition.

-Found error where sending emeter cmd using UDP did not respond (where it had before).
+5/29 Found error where sending emeter cmd using UDP did not respond (where it had before).
 Probably unsupported size (to long a packet).
 Changed back to TCP with concating the return.
 Requires both Device Handler and prototype.js updates.

 Updated to correct date derivation and insert automatic scheduling of weekly/monthly statistics.
 TO UPDATE,